Mr-Mohanraj/filpkart_prouct_api/README.md

 * Second, use the `developer/*` endpoint to create an API access token.

 * third, use the api/`Your API token@api token password`/search?q=`your search query here`
+    `Like this: http://localhost:8000/api/token@password/search?q=iphone&all=true here true is a case sensitive`

 ## Endpoints and HTTP Methods